This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

 sysstat iotop to monitor storage i/o and its statistics, a useful addition to ps, top and vmstat from procps package

-iw rfkill wireless-tools wireless-regdb wpasupplicant to take control over your WiFi adapter
+iw rfkill wireless-tools wireless-regdb wpasupplicant to take control over your WiFi adapter (already installed by the complete-stable script)

 hostapd instead of wpasupplicant to turn your computer into a WiFi access point and router (ensure it has more than 1 network interface)